Regina Public Library provides Internet access to the public in support of its overall mission:

 The Library provides access to workstations with privacy screens, to ensure that both your legal right to access information under the Charter of Rights and Freedoms, and your privacy rights, are respected.

-The Regina Public Library requires that you use our Internet workstations in a responsible manner, respecting the rights of others, not invading the privacy of others, and not engaging in any activity that is harassing or defamatory.
+The Regina Public Library requires that you use our Internet workstations or the Library's wireless internet in a responsible manner, respecting the rights of others, not invading the privacy of others, and not engaging in any activity that is harassing or defamatory.
 The Library is a public space that is shared by people of all ages and backgrounds.
 We strive to balance the rights of individuals to access a wide range of information resources with the right of staff and users to work in a public environment free from harassment.
 The Library may terminate an Internet session if sites are accessed, which are inappropriate for viewing in a public setting.

 Subject to investigation and appeal, your library privileges can be suspended if you misuse the computer or the Internet access.